meweedan/bitdash_v3/README.md

 ## BitTrade: Multi-Asset Trading (Brokerage)
 ## BitFund: Funded Trader Program (Prop Trading)
-## BitStock: Hedge Fund & Retail Investing
+## BitStocks: Hedge Fund & Retail Investing
 ## BitCash: Payments & Merchant Solutions
 This new approach enables users to trade, invest, and manage payments all in one unified platform.